- Latin America

-- Every ALT, regardless of location or level of students, will sign a one-year contract and can spend a maximum of 5 consecutive years on the JET Program.
+Every ALT, regardless of location or level of students, will sign a one-year contract and can spend a maximum of 5 consecutive years on the JET Program.
 Participants typically work Monday - Friday, 35 hours a week as an assistant English teacher, with 20 paid vacation days per year.

-Participants may submit preferences for where they want to teach, but assignments are determined by JET and are given when acceptances into the program are announced;
+Participants may submit preferences for where they want to teach.
+Assignments are determined by JET and are given when acceptances into the program are announced.

 First-year JET Program participants receive an average yearly salary of ¥3,360,000, (approximately $2,675 per month) with yearly pay increases.
 This is enough to live comfortably in Japan.